HaroldMills/Vesper/docs/index.rst

 Vesper has been used for several years by individuals and teams to operate acoustic monitoring networks ranging in size from a single recording station to more than 50 stations.
-In the latter case, a team of researchers used Vesper to collect and analyze several tens of thousands of hours of audio during each of two consecutive fall migration seasons.
-We intend that Vesper will eventually be able to support much larger projects, involving networks comprising hundreds or even thousands of monitoring stations operated by similar numbers of people.
+In the latter case, a team of researchers at `MPG Ranch <https://www.mpgranch.com/>`_ used Vesper to collect and analyze several tens of thousands of hours of audio during each of two consecutive fall migration seasons.
+We intend that Vesper will eventually be able to support much larger projects, involving networks comprising hundreds or even thousands of monitoring stations operated by large teams of people.
 Even as the size of projects that Vesper can support grows, however, we will continue to improve its utility for smaller projects, including single-station ones.